Crawl Space Mold Prevention NJ

 Why is Crawl Space Mold so Bad?

 Crawl space mold development can lead to serious health problems and serious structural damage to your NJ home or business.
 Certain species of mold have the potential to produce mycotoxins that are dangerous to humans.
 Exposure to mold can result in symptoms ranging from mild allergies to serious upper respiratory problems.
 Reactions to mold exposure will vary per individual.
 Some may be more sensitive than others due to various factors: the individual themselves, the length of time of exposure, the species of mold and several other factors.

 The purpose of mold in the natural, outdoor environment is to breakdown dead organic matter to be recycled back into the ecosystem.
 Now, imagine mold doing that to the building materials of your home.
 Mold and the underlying water problem will eat away at the structure of your home and do some serious damage to your property.

 New Jersey crawl spaces can be the ideal breeding ground for mold if a homeowner is not careful.
 If all that porous, cellulose-based building materials are exposed to moisture buildup, you will run the risk of mold development.
 When it comes to mold, excess moisture is one of the main causes.
+Effective crawl space mold prevention requires a thorough understanding of what causes crawl space mold in the first place.
 Here are some of the more common crawl space moisture sources:

 - Elevated relative humidity – 55% or higher